JCH222/dfqueue/README.md

 DfQueue instantiates a *QueuesHandler* singleton containing all dataframe queues and their parameters.
 It can't be directly accessed but the *assign_dataframe* function can reset a specific queue and modify its parameters.

-A queues has two parameters:
+A queues has three parameters:
 - The dataframe assigned to the queue
 - The maximum allowed size of the assigned dataframe.
 If the size of the assigned dataframe is greater than this parameter, the managing functions will remove the excess rows during their next calls
+- The behaviour of the queue during the managing process

 Items in the queues are size 2 tuples *(A, B)* containing:
 - *A* : The label of the related row.
 Each queue item represents a row in the assigned dataframe.
 If the label doesn't exist, the item will be removed and ignored during the next managing function call